Buick Regal: Annual changes

 The Regal was initially offered in base Custom and upscale Limited trim lines.
 For 1989, the Gran Sport trim line was added, featuring aluminum wheels, body side cladding and a console-mounted shifter attached to the 4-speed automatic.
 In mid-1990, the Regal gained the option of the Buick 3.8 L V6 with "Tuned-Port-Injection" (TPI).
 The 3800 V6 was unique to the Regal amongst the W-body cars, differentiating it from the mechanically similar Chevrolet Lumina, Oldsmobile Cutlass Supreme, and Pontiac Grand Prix.
 Anti-lock brakes were made standard on all but the base Custom cars from 1992.

 For 1993, the Regal sedan received a minor facelift with a new hood and larger grille more reminiscent of the larger Buick models, as well as larger taillights.
 Along with this change came the introduction of an all new electronically controlled 4T60-E automatic transmission to replace the previous 4T60.
 For 1994, a driver's-side airbag was added, along with standard ABS on all models, standard power windows, and 20 hp more in the base engine due to a revised intake manifold and cylinder head.
 The Limited coupe was deleted; only the Custom and Gran Sport (GS) coupes remained.

 For 1995, another facelift occurred with new smoothed out bumpers, taillights, and body cladding.
-The interior was completely redesigned to be more streamlined and ergonomically friendly with dual front airbags now standard.
+The interior was completely redesigned to be more streamlined and ergonomically friendly with dual front airbags now standard, and the sedan's front seatbelts were relocated from the front doors to the B-pillars.
 For 1996, the larger 3791 cc V6 engine became the 3800 Series II and bumped power to 205 hp and 230 lbft.
 All models were now modified to be OBD II compliant.
 A special "Olympic Gold" edition (also available on Skylark) was added to celebrate Buick's partnership with the 1996 Summer Olympics, complete with gold accents and traditional Olympic logos on the exterior and interior.